kubeshop/tracetest/docs/installing.md

 ### Docker Compose

-You can run Tracetest locally using docker compose.
+You can run Tracetest locally using Docker Compose.
 This setup is great for a development environment.
-In this form, tracetest runs in parallel to your dockerized application, allowing you to interact with your app and its traces, create and run tests over them, etc.
+In this form, Tracetest runs in parallel to your Dockerized application, allowing you to interact with your app and its traces, create and run tests over them, etc.

 ![Installer using docker compose](img/installer/1_docker-compose_0.7.0.png)